 Address: Calle Strachan 12

-What are your favourite tapas bars in Malaga?
-Or elsewhere in Spain?
+Is your favourite one on this list of the best tapas bars in Malaga?
+If not, which one would you add?
 Looking forward to reading them in the comments!